digital-asset/daml/docs/source/concepts/ledger-model/ledger-privacy.rst

 In the example, the context is provided by consuming a `ShowIou` contract on which the painter is a stakeholder.
 This now requires an additional contract type, compared to the original paint offer example.
-An alternative approach to enable this workflow, without increasing the number of contracts required, is to replace the original `Iou` contract by one on which the painter is an observer.
+An alternative approach to enable this workflow, without increasing the number of contracts required, is to replace the original `Iou` contract by one on which the painter is a contract observer.
 This would require extending the contract model with a (consuming) exercise action on the `Iou` that creates a new `Iou`, with observers of Alice's choice.
 In addition to the different number of commits, the two approaches differ in one more aspect.